Ckkk112138/FairBridge/README.md

 # FairBridge
 FairBridge System.
 This system contains a frontend Vue app and a backend Flask app.
-It should be used with NaaVRE https://github.com/QCDIS/NaaVRE to convert workflow components to RO-Crate.
+It should be used with NaaVRE https://github.com/QCDIS/NaaVRE to convert workflow components to RO-Crates.

 ## Start Frontend
 Make sure you have npm on your computer.